What to Know About Monnit NIST-Traceable Sensors

 Range 3 (140°) (tolerance +/- 1.8°F)

-The sensor is first calibrated or adjusted at 20° C and this single-point calibration adjusts the entire sensor range.
-It is rejected if the sensor does not pass each test point after calibration.
-The customer will be informed of the failure if this is a recalibration.
+The sensor is first calibrated or adjusted at 20°C, and this single-point calibration adjusts the entire sensor range.
+The calibration will be rejected if the sensor does not pass each test point after calibration.
+If this is a recalibration, the customer will be informed of the failure

 Standard Leaded (Submersible) Temperature Sensor—25-Month Calibration Interval